GabrieleLozupone/SynthSeg-TF2.15-Dataset/README.md

 # SynthSeg

+> **Note about this fork**
+>
+> This repository is a fork of [Photo-SynthSeg](https://github.com/MGH-LEMoN/Photo-SynthSeg), which itself is a fork of the original [SynthSeg](https://github.com/BBillot/SynthSeg).
+This version adds the following enhancements:
+>
+> 1. **Modern Python and TensorFlow Support**: Compatibility with Python 3.11 and TensorFlow 2.15
+> 2. **CSV-based Batch Processing**: Process multiple images defined in a CSV file with a single command
+> 3. **Checkpointing**: Automatically resume processing from where it left off if interrupted

-In this repository, we present SynthSeg, the first deep learning tool for segmentation of brain scans of any contrast and resolution.
+SynthSeg, is the first deep learning tool for segmentation of brain scans of any contrast and resolution.
 SynthSeg works out-of-the-box without any retraining, and is robust to:
 - any contrast
 - any resolution up to 10mm slice spacing